Using Personal Phone for Work? Why It’s Bad + How to Fix It

 If you’re adding employees, it's most likely because you have the customer or client base to support their employment.
 This means increases in call and text volume and the need for multiple people to store and access more information.

-Do you run a service-based company like American Housekeeping?
+Do you run a service-based company?
 You probably have people in the office managing operations and people in the field completing the service.

 In many cases, multiple employees need access to the same customer information.
 They’ll also need to connect with one another and also contact the customer.